maduhu/Documentation/Discovery.md

 possible for a DFSP to be configured to use other discovery services as long as they meet the minim requirment of resolving a URL from a URI.

+In deployments where all discovery is done through the same service (e.g. a central directory) the logic for processing different identifier types can be deployed as part of that service.
+Therefor it will be unneccssary for the sending system (DFSP) to be capable of calling different servides based on the identifier type.
+While this is an optimization that may be possible for such a deployment, removing this logic from the DFSP will make introducing new discovery services in future more difficult unless they are always proxied through the central service.

-Therefor the logical steps for a sending DFSP are:
+The logical steps for a sending DFSP are:
 1. Get receiver identifier
 2. Normalize identifier to a URI if required
 3. Determine which discovery service to use based on URI scheme